byjg/php-swagger-test/README.md

 A set of tools for testing your REST calls based on the OpenApi specification using PHPUnit.
 Currently, this library supports the OpenApi specifications `2.0` (formerly swagger) and `3.0`.

+Some features of the OpenAPI specification are not fully implemented:

+- Callbacks (OpenAPI 3.0)
+- Links (OpenAPI 3.0)
-Some features like callbacks, links and references to external documents/objects weren't implemented.
+- References to external documents/objects
+- Complex schema validations

+For details on the schema classes and their specific features, see [Schema Classes](docs/schema-classes.md).

-PHP Swagger Test can help you to test your REST Api.
+PHP Swagger Test can help you to test your REST API.
 You can use this tool both for Unit Tests or Functional Tests.

-This tool reads a previously Swagger JSON file (not YAML) and enables you to test the request and response.
+This tool reads an OpenAPI/Swagger specification in JSON format (not YAML) and enables you to test the request and response.
-You can use the tool "[https://github.com/zircote/swagger-php](https://github.com/zircote/swagger-php)" for creating the JSON file when you are developing your rest API.
+You can use the tool "[https://github.com/zircote/swagger-php](https://github.com/zircote/swagger-php)" for creating the JSON file when you are developing your
+REST API.

 The ApiTestCase's assertion process is based on throwing exceptions if some validation or test failed.